ra4wv2/CompQA/README.md

 # CompQA

-This system is an extended version of Comparative Argumentative Machine, whose detailed description can be found here.
+This system is an extended version of Comparative Argumentative Machine, whose detailed description can be found (here)[https://github.com/uhh-lt/cam].

 We have extended this system with generative transformer-models.